-A healthy and delicious side dish for any meal, this recipe for Instant Pot steamed broccoli is simple to prepare and takes just minutes to cook.
-Perfect for a busy weeknight.
+This recipe for Instant Pot steamed broccoli is simple to prepare and takes just minutes to cook.
+Steamed broccoli is a healthy and delicious side dish for any meal, and this hands-off steaming method makes it perfect for a busy weeknight.

 >> Related post: How To Steam in an Instant Pot